Universal Orlando: History

+Universal Epic Universe opened to the public on May 22, 2025.
+It introduced five immersive worlds to Universal Orlando Resort, Celestial Park, How To Train Your Dragon: Isle Of Berk, Super Nintendo World, Dark Universe and the Wizarding World Of Harry Potter: Ministry Of Magic.
+The theme park also opened with 3 hotels.
+Stella Nova and Terra Luna are space themed hotels, while the Helios Grand Hotel is a hotel themed to the god Helios.

 In December 2000, Hard Rock Hotel opened as Universal Orlando's second onsite hotel.
 In 2001, Loews Royal Pacific Resort opened.
 In the midst of all these openings, two parking garages were constructed and the popular water park Wet 'n Wild Orlando was acquired.

 In 2003, rumors began swirling that a Harry Potter themed attraction would be coming to Universal or one of the Disney parks.
 On May 31, 2007, Universal, in partnership with Warner Bros., officially announced that the Wizarding World of Harry Potter would be built as the seventh of the Islands of Adventure park.
 The attraction opened on June 18, 2010.

 Shortly after the success of the grand opening of the Wizarding World of Harry Potter - Hogsmeade, rumors began to swirl once again, this time of a second Potter-themed area in Universal Studios Florida.
 It was announced shortly thereafter that Universal would begin construction of The Wizarding World of Harry Potter - Diagon Alley, replacing Jaws: The Ride.
 On July 8, 2014, Diagon Alley officially opened to the public.

 The Blackstone Group sold its stake in Universal Orlando in early 2011.
 As of 2015, Universal Orlando Resort occupies 541 acres.

-As of 2024, Universal Orlando Resort currently occupies 1291 acre of land with the expansion of Universal Epic Universe.
+As of 2024, Universal Orlando Resort currently occupies 1291 acre of land, with the expansion of Universal Epic Universe.